yodaos-project/yoda.js/docs/ota.md

 `prelude-command` should exit with code 0 on successful prelude check.
 Or OTA would exit prematurely without any actual download operations.

+#### --notify <notify-command>

+Embedder could execute custom notify command on image download complete (or failed).

+`notify-command` would be executed after image download complete or failed with arguments of `image-version` and `image-path`.

+If image download failed, the both arguments would be empty.

+`notify-command` should exit with code 0 on successful notify.
+Failure would be ignored.

 ### Examples

 #### Start download with info-json and md5sum